 Sounds pretty great, right?
 I think so.

-Overall, I think pre-bagged slow cooker meals are a really cool idea, but they would cost you more than buying regular liners.
+Overall, I think pre-bagged slow cooker meals are a cool idea, but they would cost you more than buying regular liners or using a slow cooker liner substitute.

 6. My Favorite Liner Alternative